DaveBenham/VenomModules/README.md

 [Return to Table Of Contents](#venom)

 ## Custom Names
-Nearly every input or output port, and every parameter (module knob, switch, or button etc.) within the Venom plugin has its own context menu option to set a custom name.
+Nearly every port (input or output), and every parameter (module knob, switch, or button etc.) within the Venom plugin has its own context menu option to set a custom name.

 If a parameter or port is given a custom name, then an additional option is added to restore the factory default name.